 Robert also continued to build on his previous work that had gotten the World Bank to concede in a livestock strategy statement in 2001 that development finance should no longer fund large-scale livestock projects.
 Robert co-authored with Jeff Anhang a 2009 article entitled “Livestock and Climate Change,” which assessed how replacing some livestock products – and reforesting land thereby freed from livestock and feed production – could be the only pragmatic way to stop climate change before it might be too late.
-This work became widely cited, including by Bill Gates and by Paul McCartney’s Meat Free Monday campaign.
+This article became widely cited, and in one place after another, it was reported to have inspired a man named Ethan Brown to establish the company Beyond Meat.
 Robert was invited by the UN Food and Agriculture Organization to speak about this work in Rome and in Berlin, and by the Chinese Academy of Social Sciences to deliver a keynote speech in Beijing.
-To develop further awareness, Robert worked to launch a website called “Chomping Climate Change,” and worldwide interest in this work seems likely to grow well into the future.
+To develop further awareness, Robert worked to launch a website called “Chomping Climate Change,”

 In his lifetime, Robert wrote more than 20 books on environmental and social issues and many more monographs.
 The Library of Congress lists more than 40 of his titles.
 He was the first winner of IUCN’s Harold Jefferson Coolidge medal for lifetime achievement in the conservation of nature.
 In contrast to colleagues who avoided controversy, Robert pressed to work on the most difficult of environmental and social issues.
 He figured that the World Bank paid him to be a vigorous “sparring partner,” providing constructive criticism and sparking improvement.
 He was particularly happy to have been known as the “conscience” of the World Bank, in which role he befriended many environmental leaders around the world.